 (C) Maintenance requirements and schedules; and

-(D) Requirements that components of air pollution control equipment be functioning properly.
+(D) Requirements that components of air pollution control devices be functioning properly.

 (2) Emission Action Levels:

-(a) Where the Department has determined that specific operational, maintenance, or work practice requirements considered or required under section (1) of this rule are insufficient to ensure that the owner or operator is operating and maintaining air pollution control equipment and emission reduction processes at the highest reasonable efficiency and effectiveness, the Department may establish, by permit or Notice of Construction approval, specific emission action levels in addition to applicable emission standards.
-An emission action level will be established that ensures an air pollution control equipment or emission reduction process is operated at the highest reasonable efficiency and effectiveness to minimize emissions;
+(a) Where DEQ has determined that specific operational, maintenance, or work practice requirements considered or required under section (1) are insufficient to ensure that the owner or operator is operating and maintaining air pollution control devices and emission reduction processes at the highest reasonable efficiency and effectiveness, DEQ may establish, by permit or Notice of Construction approval, specific emission action levels in addition to applicable emission standards.
+An emission action level will be established that ensures an air pollution control device or emission reduction process is operated at the highest reasonable efficiency and effectiveness to minimize emissions;

 (b) If emissions from a source equal or exceed the applicable emission action level, the owner or operator of the source must: